 The New York-based designer handbag company lets their app tell their brand story as they use banners to showcase their mission and transparent pricing.

 The classic Californian streetwear brand takes full advantage of the technology of the Tapcart app.
 They feature the 3D Shopping Block so users can check out a BMX bike as if it’s right next to them.

 The fashion e-boutique consistently creates on-brand content for their app banners and GIFs for their Video Block.
 Updating your app often gives shoppers a reason to keep coming back.
 They also have an app-exclusive outlet, which makes the app a necessity for their loyal shoppers.

 Chubbies brand shines through its mobile app as they use colorful nature photography to showcase their products.
 Their app icon is a customized version of the logo- highlighting the pineapple which looks great on a phone.

 The Canadian etailer bridges the gap between retail and mobile shopping experiences by offering in-store pickup and a store geolocator.
 They add their Instagram feed (as brought to you by FourSixty) for more social proof and added content.

 The designer boho-chic collective makes sure their mobile app spreads their signature good vibes with beautiful fashion photography and exclusive behind-the-scenes editorials while you browse.
 They add GIFs for their Video Block to makes their app dynamic and bring their clothes to life.

-The streetwear brand stays true to its cool, skater brand personality and designs its app to be as unique as they are.
-They get super creative with animations of their brand’s mascot actually using the app.
+The streetwear brand stays true to its skater brand personality and designs its app to be as unique as they are.
+They get creative with animations of their brand’s mascot actually using the app.